 5 di Diciembre (5D) is a great choice if you want to be close to downtown but not too close.
 It’s quieter than El Centro or Zona Romantica but within walking distance of many of the best bars when you want to head out.

 It’s a great place to enjoy the local taco stands and has many cafes for coworking.
 I love working from The Green Place and Calmate!

 The closest beach is Playa Camarones, where you can find many beach bars and beautiful sunsets.
-The neighborhood extends up from the beach through hilly cobblestone streets, so many apartments here come with stunning views of the city.
+The neighborhood extends up from the beach through hilly cobblestone streets, so many apartments come with stunning city views.

-You can’t go wrong with living in 5 di Diciembre – it’s an ideal location for experiencing all that Puerto Vallarta has to offer.
+You can’t go wrong with living in 5 di Diciembre – it’s an ideal location for experiencing all Puerto Vallarta offers.